ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### paul
 *September 15, 2008 at 9:46 am*

-I’m also using .net 2 with C# and would appreciate the revised solution.
+I'm also using .net 2 with C# and would appreciate the revised solution.
 Thanks in advance.

 ---

 ### Andy
 *September 15, 2008 at 9:46 am*

 Seems to be a fair amount of interest in this post.
-As you can see, I’m stuggling to find the time to update this blog more regularly.
+As you can see, I'm stuggling to find the time to update this blog more regularly.

-I’ll try to come up with a basic site, and post it here some time this week.
-I don’t use Visual Studio, so I can’t create a project.
+I'll try to come up with a basic site, and post it here some time this week.
+I don't use Visual Studio, so I can't create a project.

 Thanks gents.